webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 - It is a seamless caching mechanism for DynamoDB
 - It can be activated without doing any code change on the application which uses the database
 - Writes go through DAX to DynamoDB
-- Micro second latency for cache reads & queryies
+- Micro second latency for cache reads & queries
-- Solves one big probles: **Hot Key problem** (too many requests for the same key)
+- Solves one big problem: **Hot Key problem** (too many requests for the same key)
 - By default: 5 min TTL for every item in the cache
 - Up to 10 nodes in the cluster
 - Multi AZ (3 nodes minimum recommended)
-- Secury (encription at rest with KMS, IAM, CloudTrail)
+- Security (encryption at rest with KMS, IAM, CloudTrail)

 ## DynamoDB Streams